anaserrasilva/islandNeighbours/README.md

 If you use *islandNeighbours* please cite:

-Serra Silva, A. and Wilkinson, M. (202#).
-On defining islands of trees and their effects on consensus. *In prep.*
+Serra Silva, Ana and Wilkinson, Mark (2021).
+[On Defining and Finding Islands of Trees and Mitigating Large Island Bias] (https://doi.org/10.1093/sysbio/syab015).
+Systematic Biology, 70(6), 1282-1294.

 ### Author contributions